 The author has no competing interests to declare that are relevant to the content of this article.

-Ethical approval
+Ethical Approval

-Ethical approval for the study was obtained from Review Board of the Ben Gurion University in the Negev. although the study relied on publicly accessible documents, nevertheless, considering that “people may operate in public spaces but maintain strong perceptions or expectations of privacy” (Markham & Buchanan 2012: 6), the nicknames of all participants in the study were changed.
+Ethical approval for the study was obtained from the Review Board of the Ben Gurion University in the Negev.
+Although the study relied on publicly accessible documents, considering that “people may operate in public spaces but maintain strong perceptions or expectations of privacy” (Markham & Buchanan 2012, p.
+6), the nicknames of all participants in the study were changed.
 All quotes cited in this study were translated from Russian and were rephrased.

-Informed consent
+Informed Consent

-A waiver of consent for authors in the network was obtained from the ethical review board since obtaining permission from anonymous forum participants is practically impossible.
+A waiver of consent for authors in the network was obtained from the ethical review board since obtaining permission from anonymous forum participants is not practically possible.